Jasmine Birtles

 Jasmine Birtles is a British financial and business journalist, author and presenter.

 She has made appearances on several British television programmes, principally addressing financial and property matters from the point of view of the consumer.

 Background

 Birtles attended Brighton and Hove High School.
 She won a scholarship to read English at Christ's College, Cambridge, where she was a member of Cambridge Footlights and performed with the Cambridge University Light Entertainment Society.
-After university performed briefly as an actress and toured with a production of Don't Dress for Dinner.
+After university she performed briefly as an actress and toured with a production of Don't Dress for Dinner.
 She occasionally performs stand-up comedy.
 She once compered her own comedy club, The Giggling Elk.

 Financial journalism

 Broadcast media

 Birtles presented debt documentary The Insider for Channel 4.
 She is a financial commentator for This Morning, Good Morning Britain, BBC News, Channel 4 News, Channel 5 News and The Wright Stuff.
 She is also a regular guest on radio programmes including the BBC's You and Yours, Steve Wright in the Afternoon, Radio 2, Radio 5 Live and BBC local radio and commercial stations.